h3nnn4n/neo-personal-website/website/content/posts/smart_kiln_debug_slow_serial.md

 it should be fine having a 10 ms timeout.

-With this change, the smart kiln pid loop no longer has to wait every iteration for the serial to timeout.
-With this change, the data syncer script had to be tweaked to not run as fast as possible.
+With this change, the smart kiln pid loop no longer has to wait every iteration for the serial to timeout and the data syncer script had to be tweaked to not run as fast as possible.
 It syncs the full state once per second.
 As for the PID loop, it now runs at a fixed 10 hertz, which for the given application is more than enough.

+Well, this is it for now.
+Stay safe.